facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 However, if there are no changes to `hello.md` when cutting v2.0.0, Docusaurus will not create any versioned docs for that document.
 In other words, `versioned_docs/version-2.0.0/hello.md` will not exist.

-This is very confusing for users, if they want to edit the v2.0.0 docs, they have to edit `versioned_docs/version-1.0.0/hello.md` or manually add `versioned_docs/version-2.0.0/hello.md`.
+This can be very confusing for users; if they want to edit the v2.0.0 docs, they have to edit `versioned_docs/version-1.0.0/hello.md` or manually add `versioned_docs/version-2.0.0/hello.md`.
+This could potentially lead to unwanted bugs.
 Here is a [real scenario in Jest](https://github.com/facebook/jest/pull/6758#issuecomment-408274413).
-This could potentially lead to unwanted bugs.

 In addition, this adds complexity within the codebase as we require a mechanism for version fallbacks.
 And during build time, Docusaurus has to replace the linking to the correct version.
-This is also the cause of [renaming docs breaks links in old versions](https://github.com/facebook/Docusaurus/issues/845).
+This is also the cause of a bug where [renaming docs breaks links in old versions](https://github.com/facebook/Docusaurus/issues/845).

 For Docusaurus 2, **every time we cut a new version, we will instead take a snapshot of all the docs**.
 We will not require the content of a document to have changed.
 This is a space complexity trade-off for a better developer and user experience.
 We will use more space for better separation of concerns and guaranteed correctness.